johnmcraig/Azure-image-gallery/README.md

 ![Screenshot](resources/ImageGallery.png)

+## Demo

+See a demo of the application at the following link: [AzureImageGalleryDemo](https://tinyurl.com/unpbyrp)

 ## Scope

 This is a full stack application using HTML5, CSS3, Bootstrap 4 and C#/ASP.Net Core as an image gallery that stores files to an Azure blob, where all uploaded images are saved.
 Images have full create, edit, and delete functionality.